 ‘When the pandemic began, we worked with nurture flows.
 We were asking event organisers to send us the attendee list, but at one point, people started to identify that they could opt out,’ an executive said.

 Customers are opening emails less and less, but marketers have observed continued engagement on other, arguably more personal, channels, like SMS.
-It is apparent that not just a strong sales pitch but care and engagement will pave the way for success.
+It is apparent that not just a strong sales pitch but care and engagement will pave the way for success for event based marketing strategies.